-Apart from the obvious benefit of an academically-rigorous and cross-cultural overseas study program for your students, becoming an honorary member of JUC's consortium also carries the following specific benefits:
+Apart from the benefit of providing an academically rigorous and cross-cultural overseas study program for students at your institution, becoming a member of the Jerusalem University College Consortium of Associated Schools also carries the following benefits:

 Faculty Incentive Programs: Your faculty can benefit from two enrollment-based incentive programs:

+Member schools must be accredited by the appropriate accrediting agencies in their home countries.
 Schools in the United States and Canada must be accredited either by one of the regional accrediting bodies or professionally (Association of Theological Schools in the United States and Canada, ATS, Association for Biblical Higher Education, ABHE or Transnational Association of Christian Colleges and Schools, TRACS).
-Non-North American schools must be accredited according to the nationally-accepted accreditation standards of their country or region, such as the Asian Association of Theological Schools, ATA.
+Non-North American schools must be accredited according to the nationally accepted accreditation standards of their country or region, such as the Asia Theological Association, ATA.

 The theological beliefs, statements of faith, or creeds of all member schools should be compatible with the statement of faith of the National Association of Evangelicals.

-Consortium member schools agree to promote the course offerings of JUC in their catalogs and calendars, although they may substitute their own course number equivalencies and agree to treat academic credit earned at JUC as their own.
+Consortium member schools agree to promote the course offerings of JUC in their catalogs and calendars (although they may substitute their own course number equivalencies) and agree to treat academic credit earned at JUC as their own.

 Schools agree to keep their students enrolled at their own institutions while studying at JUC, and, under their own guidelines, process any financial aid or awards the student may normally be eligible to receive.